German cruiser Admiral Graf Spee: Design

 Admiral Graf Spee was 186 m long overall and had a beam of 21.65 m and a maximum draft of 7.34 m.
 The ship had a design displacement of 14890 MT and a full load displacement of 16020 LT, though the ship was officially stated to be within the 10000 LT limit of the Treaty of Versailles.
 Admiral Graf Spee was powered by four sets of MAN 9-cylinder double-acting two-stroke diesel engines.
 The ship's top speed was 28.5 kn, at 54000 PS.
 At a cruising speed of 18.69 kn, the ship had a range of 16300 nmi.
 As designed, her standard complement consisted of 33 officers and 586 enlisted men, though after 1935 this was significantly increased to 30 officers and 921–1,040 sailors.
-The ship was equipped one catapult but had no aircraft hangar.
+The ship was equipped with one catapult but had no aircraft hangar.
 One floatplane was carried on the catapult.
 The initial Heinkel He 60 was replaced with an Arado Ar 196 before the outbreak of the war.
 Admiral Graf Spee was the first German warship to be equipped with radar.
 A FMG G(gO) "Seetakt" set was mounted on the foretop range finder.

 Admiral Graf Spee's primary armament was six 28 cm SK C/28 guns mounted in two triple gun turrets, one forward and one aft of the superstructure.
 The ship carried a secondary battery of eight 15 cm SK C/28 guns in single turrets grouped amidships.
 Her heavy anti-aircraft battery consisted of three twin 10.5 cm L/65 guns.
 These guns were directed by three SL-4 director posts.
 The middle and light anti-aircraft armament consisted of four twin 3.7 cm SK C/30 guns, and ten single 2 cm C/30 guns.
 The ship also carried a pair of quadruple 53.3 cm deck-mounted torpedo tubes placed on her stern.

 Admiral Graf Spee's armored belt was 100 mm thick; her upper deck was 17 mm thick while the main armored deck was 45 to 70 mm thick.
 The main battery turrets had 140 mm thick faces and 80 mm thick sides.